 Scanning a QR code to connect the customers directly to the WiFi in public places makes it easier than typing and retyping misspelled passwords.
 Of course, offering a password for computer connection is still necessary.
 Enabling customers to connect to WiFi by scanning a QR code is easier, takes less time and does not require the staff to help you for efficient, contactless service.

-Contactless marketing, billboards, displays, magazines and newspapers, and any way you advertise can be brought to life with a creatively designed QR code.
+Billboards, displays, magazines and newspapers, and any way you advertise can be brought to life with a creatively designed QR code.
 Instead of a one-dimensional advertisement, attach a QR code with AR and VR experiences and m-commerce opportunities, so leads and customers can go one step further to interact and shop.
+Uses of QR codes in everyday life have only become more creative as people have been seeing the value of what they can do with QR codes.

 Moreover, dynamic QR codes are trackable so you can analyze every scanned code on Supercode's dashboard to see where codes were scanned and with what devices in real-time.
 QR codes make for a scalable campaign whereas old-school marketing campaigns can't really be tracked.
 Now you can analyze what works and what doesn't for your digital marketing campaigns and get a higher MROI.